 Now, it is not true that it rains all the time.
 In fact, in the course of a day, most of the time it does not rain, even though on most days (especially in Amazon) there is at least one shower.
 For the unlucky ones, occasionally, there are days that it hardly ever stops raining, but that does not happen too often.
 If you are prepared for the worst, then every hour of sunshine will be a joy, and most of you are likely to have many hours of joy.

 - Language: Spanish is the official language of Ecuador.
-Many Ecuadorians that work in tourism, whether as a guide, receptionist, or waiter, typically speak at least some English.
+Many Ecuadorians who work in tourism, whether as a guide, receptionist, or waiter, typically speak at least some English.

 - Currency: The currency in Ecuador is the US Dollar.
-Larger bills such as 50′s and 100′s are typically not accepted in souvenir or stores so if you want to bring some it is best to bring $20 bills or less.
-ATM’s accept major credit cards and are available in the cities and larger towns.
+Larger bills such as 50′s and 100′s are typically not accepted in souvenirs or stores so if you want to bring some it is best to bring $20 bills or less.
+ATMs accept major credit cards and are available in the cities and larger towns.

-- Electricity: For chargers, electrical outlets are the same as the USA although 3 prong outlets are not as prevalent.
+- Electricity: For chargers, electrical outlets are the same as in the USA although 3-prong outlets are not as prevalent.
 Voltage is also the same as the US, 110 Voltage AC at 60 Hertz.

 - Health Issues: There are no vaccination requirements in order to enter Ecuador although some are recommended.
 Yellow fever is one.
-Although not mandatory if you are coming from a Yellow Fever free country many other countries that do not require yellow fever vaccination for entry, do require proof of the yellow fever vaccine if coming from an infected region.
-That means that if after your trip in Ecuador you want to travel to Costa Rica, for example, you will need the yellow fever proof, to show evidence to the authorities that you are not potentially carrying the disease along.
+Although not mandatory if you are coming from a Yellow fever-free country many other countries that do not require yellow fever vaccination for entry, do require proof of the yellow fever vaccine if coming from an infected region.
+That means that if after your trip to Ecuador, you want to travel to Costa Rica, for example, you will need the yellow fever proof, to show evidence to the authorities that you are not potentially carrying the disease along.